 Memberships allow podcasters to earn money from their audience each month while also getting to know them better.

-Podcasting audiences are pleased to contribute to the initiatives they care about on a regular basis, usually in the form of monthly or annual payments.
+Podcasting audiences are pleased to contribute to the initiatives they care about on a regular basis -usually in the form of monthly or annual payments.

-8. Other Methods to Monetize Your Podcast
+9. Other Methods to Monetize Your Podcast

 - Paid Podcasts